Aspirational investor

 Feeling comfortable with expected fluctuations

-You might already feel at ease with investments that experience larger movements.
-Knowing that value can shift more noticeably in the short term may feel like a reasonable trade‑off for the possibility of greater long‑term potential growth.
+You might already be at ease with investments that experience larger movements.
+Knowing that value can shift more noticeably may be acceptable in exchange for higher long‑term potential.

 Prioritising future potential over short‑term steadiness

-You main focus might be on where your investment could be in the years ahead, rather than how it behaves week to week.
-A growth mindset might reflect how you think about your finances more generally - being forward‑looking, motivated, and prepared.
+Your focus might be on where your investment could be in the years ahead, rather than week-to-week changes.

 Valuing transparent long‑term information